This is custom heading element

 Other findings of the study included that

-- runners in general have a 25-40% lesser risk of an early death and
+- runners, in general, have a 25-40% lesser risk of early death and

 - in average, runners live three years longer than non-runners.